Modulation of Non-equilibrium Structures of Active Dipolar Particles by an External Field: Impact of external field on passive self-assembly

-We conclude this section by presenting the phase-diagram of passive dipolar particles as a function of $\lambda$ and $\eta$, based on the systematic classification introduced in Sec.~\ref{subsubsec:classification}.
 In the limit of no activity, the field primarily induces a polarization of the pre-existing structures, with the system developing orientational order along the field direction.
 Thus, \textit{gases} transform into \textit{polarized gases}; \textit{string fluids} transform into \textit{polarized string fluids}; \textit{percolated networks} first progressively polarize while retaining their interconnected configurations, and ultimately transform into \textit{polarized string fluids} at stronger fields, indicating the loss of network structure in favor of independent columnar clusters, as observed in Fig.~\ref{fig:passive_snapshots}.
 Polarization naturally occurs earlier in systems with higher $\lambda$ values (with the exception of $\lambda = 12.25$, as discussed above), owing to cooperative dipolar interactions.
 Furthermore, we find that the zero-field \textit{gas} present at $\lambda = 4$ transitions into a \textit{string fluid}, and eventually into a \textit{polarized string fluid}, with increasing $\eta$.
 This attests to the propensity of an external field to favor polymerization, as previously noted.